MiSTer-devel/Arcade-Asteroids_MiSTer/readme.txt

 -- OSD language selection

-The rbf file is in releases
+The rbf and mra file is in releases

 ---------------------------------------------------------------------------------